 The creation of Jesuit Community College in 2011 gave further expression to our commitment to provide training and employment pathways, with accredited and pre-accredited training offered to people with barriers to mainstream education.

-These training programs sit side by side our workplace inclusion programs, which connect employers with people facing barriers to employment.
+Training programs at Jesuit Community College sit side-by-side our workplace inclusion programs, which connect employers with people facing barriers to employment.
 These programs get people “in the door”, while our mentoring and training offerings support them to perform to the best of their ability.
 Many of our participants go on to further employment and tell us that the workplace inclusion programs gave them the start they needed to get their lives back on track.

 We conduct a number of workplace inclusion programs in corporate, community and small business settings, including:

 Jesuit Social Services leads the EmployXpress initiative, in conjunction with Inner Melbourne VET Cluster (IMVC) and Foundation House.
 The partnership was recently successful in being awarded a Jobs Victoria Employment Network (JVEN) by the Victorian Government to support long term unemployed people, including people who are from refugee or CALD backgrounds, or who have a disability, or who have had a involvement with the justice system, into employment.

 IEI is an initiative led by Social Ventures Australia (SVA) in conjunction with Jesuit Social Services, Mission Employment, the Brotherhood of St Laurence and the Business Council of Australia to create pathways to employment for unemployed young people through partnerships with major employers.
 Over the past two years Jesuit Social Services has worked closely SVA and Coles Supermarkets and a network of five Star Sydney Hotels to create a range of new employment opportunities.
 In partnership with us, SVA has recently been funded by the Victorian Government under the JVEN program, to extend this employer demand led initiative to reducing unemployment through partnerships with major employers, for a further three years.